Cloth Diapering Pros and Cons for Parents - Baby Chick

 There are some pretty great advantages to choosing to use cloth diapers for your baby, including:

 So here’s the deal: you do spend much more upfront when it comes to cloth diapering.
-For example, anticipate paying around $10-$20 per cloth diaper for your little one.
-Then, figure out how many diapers your little one typically goes through each day.
-Multiply that number by the cost, and you have an estimated upfront cost of cloth diapers.
+For example, expect to pay around $10-$20 per cloth diaper for your little one.
+Then figure out how many diapers your baby typically uses each day.
+Multiply that number by the cost, and you have an estimated estimated startup cost.

 The good news is that you can save money by not buying the most expensive cloth diapers immediately and only buying what you need.
 However, you may run a few extra loads of laundry if you don’t get enough.

-One of the biggest takeaways from using cloth diapers is how great they are for the environment.
-Fortunately, cloth diapers use about 20 times fewer materials than disposables when manufacturing them.
-Plus, an estimated 20 billion disposable diapers are taken to landfills each year, introducing pathogens into the environment (such as drinking water).
+Reusable diapers create far less landfill waste than disposables.
+One major benefit of cloth diapers is their lower environmental impact.
+Fortunately, cloth diapers use about 20 times fewer materials during manufacturing than disposables.
+Plus, an estimated 20 billion disposable diapers are taken to landfills each year, introducing waste and harmful pathogens into the environment, including water systems.
 Yuck!

-4. Many Cloth Diapers Come In Adorable Patterns, Sizes, and Materials
+4. Cloth Diapers Come In Adorable Patterns, Sizes, and Materials

 If you thought Honest diapers were the only diapers that came in adorable patterns, don’t check cloth diapers entirely off your list yet!
 Cloth diapers come in a HUGE variety of designs, sizes, and materials, making it easy to find the best fit for your little one.
 For example, if you love animals, this reusable forest animal diaper set might be what you’re looking for!
 If vibrant colors are your jam, this adorable, vibrant fruit-patterned set is perfect!

-5. Reusable Diapers Can Promote Potty Training (For Some Children)
+5. Reusable Diapers Can Help With Potty Training

-This little trick doesn’t always work, but the idea behind it is that young children usually don’t like the feeling of sitting with wet fabric or material against their skin.
+This doesn’t work for every child, but the idea is that young children usually don’t like the feeling of sitting on wet fabric or material against their skin.
 I mean, who would, right?

 So with disposable diapers, that sensation of “hey, there’s a wetness on me” isn’t as obvious because diapers do an excellent job absorbing their urine and keeping their skin dry, unlike reusable diapers.
 While absorbent, they don’t keep the skin nearly as dry as disposable diapers.
-This may lead your little one to tell you they need to be changed or go potty, preparing them for the potty training adjustment.
+This may lead your baby to tell you they need to be changed or to go potty, preparing them for the potty-training adjustment.

 Cons of Cloth Diapers

-Now that you know the pros of cloth diapers, let’s discuss the cons and inconveniences of cloth diapers.
+Now that you know the pros of cloth diapers, let’s discuss their cons and inconveniences.

 Cleaning up a blowout from a reusable diaper can be pretty gross.
 The work is easy if your baby is little and has liquid poops.
-If your baby has more thick, mushy, or solid poops — you’ll have to put in some careful work to shake or scrape off the mess before tossing them into the wash.
+If your baby has more thick, mushy, or solid poops, you’ll need to put in a little extra work to shake or scrape off the mess before tossing them into the wash.

 Here’s a Simple System for Cleaning a Dirty Poopie Diaper:

-• Place the dirty diaper into a soiled bin (similar to a diaper genie) until you’re ready to run your wash.
+2. Place the dirty diaper into a soiled diaper bin until wash day.

+Cloth diapering requires more laundry and daily maintenance.
 It’s true.
 You can’t just take the diaper off and toss it into a diaper pail.
 Instead, you have to go through a much longer process to ensure they’re ready to go into the soiled bin and then wash them every 1 to 2 days.
-If you wash your soiled diapers past the second day, know you increase the chance of having a harder time getting the smell or mess entirely out.
-Plus, when you leave moist diapers in a waste bin for too long, you risk dealing with mold.
+If you wash your soiled diapers past the second day, you increase the chance of having a harder time getting the smell or mess entirely out.
+Plus, leaving moist diapers in a waste bin for too long can lead to mold.
 Nobody needs that.

 3. Not Always as Absorbent as Disposable Diapers